 - 400- to 500-word statement on the Fellow’s strengths as a communicator across multiple and varied channels.
 This statement could include discussion of scholarly and public writing, presentations for webinars, or participation in effective social media campaigns.

 - The Fellow will be paid a stipend of $2,500 to use to forward research about censorship in K–12 contexts,

 - to be disbursed on December 1, 2022, and May 15, 2023.

 - The Fellow is responsible for submitting a midpoint report by May 1, 2023, that outlines progress made on the research and plans for moving the research forward.

 - The Fellow is responsible for communicating with NCTE and contributing essential information to guide a dissemination strategy that NCTE will manage.

 The Fellow will develop three to five unique pieces or presentations.
 Possibilities include making presentations to NCTE affiliates; writing for or presenting to peer organizations; writing blog posts in NCTE-allied outlets; conducting social media engagements; and giving briefings to political representatives at the local, state, and/or national level, in concert with NCTE guidance.

-The recipient of the fellowship will be notified in November 2022, and the year of the fellowship will conclude in November 2023.
+The recipient of the fellowship was notified in November 2022, and the year of the fellowship will conclude in November 2023.